andreapavoni/disco/README.md

 ### Production ready?

 Not yet.
-Well, this approach and code has been used to build several apps in production without problems, however before being really usable, it might need some polishing.
+Well, this approach and part of its code has been used to build several apps in production without problems, however before being really usable, it might need some polishing.
 Expect potential breaking changes until explicitly stated.

-## Installation
+## Installation and setup

 The package is available in [Hex](https://hex.pm/packages/disco), follow these steps to install:

-1. Add `disco` to your list of dependencies in `mix.exs`:
+1. Add `disco` to your list of dependencies in `mix.exs` in your app (if it's part of an umbrella project, add it where needed):

 ```elixir
 def deps do